c4deszes/bike-line-protocol/docs/python/network.rst

 Nodes
 -----

-Each node has an address.
+Each node has an address and requests that it publishes or subscribes to.

 .. code-block:: json